Different Stages of a Civil Suit : An Overview

 Adjournment of hearing

-Such adjournments shall not be granted for more than three times to a party during hearing of the suit.
+Such adjournments shall not be granted more than three times to a party during hearing of the suit.

 In every such adjournment the court shall fix a day for the further hearing of the suit.
-If such an adjournment causes any inconvenience to the other party the court should issue orders for payment of cost to the party.
+If such an adjournment causes any inconvenience to the other party the court should issue orders for payment of costs to the party.

-If both the parties fail to appear on the day fixed for hearing the court can dispose of the suit on account of non- appearance of the parties.
+If both the parties fail to appear on the day fixed for hearing the court can dispose of the suit on account of non-appearance of the parties.

 Hearing of the suit